Redpoint (climbing): Comparisons

-The repeated practicing involved in redpointing compares to the largely traditional climbing action of "headpointing" (i.e. practicing the route on a toprope before making the first ascent) and "hangdoging" (i.e. resting on the rope while trying the moves), and since the 1980s, the term "redpoint" has become largely exclusive to sport climbing routes (i.e. with protection bolts pre-fixed into the rock at regular intervals).
-While headpointing was once considered a lesser form of first free ascent in traditional climbing (and an FFA that had been headpointed would be asterisked as such), leading traditional climbers eventually followed the redpointing practices of the of sport climbers, and dispensed with the stigma associated with headpointing or hangdogging.
+The unlimited practicing that is allowed before making a redpoint ascent contrasts with the historical aversion to "headpointing" (i.e. practicing the route on a toprope beforehand) in traditional climbing.
+In the early 1980s, redpointing was therefore a term largely exclusive to sport climbing.
+While headpointing was then considered a lesser form of first free ascent in traditional climbing (and an FFA that was headpointed would be asterisked as such), leading traditional climbers eventually followed the redpointing practices of the sport climbers, and by the 2000s, had largely dispensed with the stigma associated with headpointing.

-Traditional climbers subsequently introduced the derived term "greenpointing" (or the Grünpunkt movement, as a play on the Rotpunkt movement), to describe climbing a pre-bolted sport-climb, but only using "traditional protection" (i.e. climbing protection that is not permanently fixed via pre-placed bolts or pitons); as with redpointing, the climber may have repeatedly practiced falling on the “traditional protection” before making their greenpoint ascent.
-Notable examples include Canadian Sonnie Trotter's greenpoint of The Path (5.14a R, 2007) in Lake Louise, Alberta, and of East Face (Monkey Face) (5.13d R, 2004) at Smith Rocks.
+From about the 2010s, traditional climbers were using the derived term "greenpoint" (or the Grünpunkt, as a play on the Rotpunkt), to describe climbing a pre-bolted sport-climb, but only using "traditional protection" (i.e. climbing protection that is not permanently fixed via pre-placed bolts or pitons); as with redpointing, the climber may have repeatedly practiced falling on the “traditional protection” before making their greenpoint ascent.
+Notable examples include Austrian climber Beat Kammerlander's greenpoint of Prinzip Hoffnung (5.14a R, 2009) in Bürs in Austria, and Canadian Sonnie Trotter's greenpoint of The Path (5.14a R, 2007) in Lake Louise, Alberta, and of East Face (Monkey Face) (5.13d R, 2004) at Smith Rocks.

 Projecting

-Repeatedly attempting a redpoint can take place over any length of time, from hours to years (i.e. any time, once the initial onsight or flash has failed).
+Repeatedly trying to make a redpoint ascent of a route can take place over any length of time, from hours to years (i.e. any time, once the initial onsight or flash attempt has failed).
 Climbers use the term projecting to denote a longer-term project to complete the FFA, or their own personal first ascent, of a route that is at the limit of their abilities.
 The redpoint FFA of many of contemporary sport climbing routes, particularly those that involved breaking new grade milestones, took years, and even decades, to project (e.g. Realization, La Dura Dura, and Jumbo Love).

-While bouldering climbers use the terms onsight and flash, they mostly use the term projecting instead of redpointing, when discussing long-term attemepts of FFAs/personal first ascents.
+The term projecting is most commonly used in bouldering, where in addition, the completion of a bouldering route is rarely called a 'redpoint' but instead the boulderer is usually deemed to have 'solved' the route in the manner of it being akin to a short technical problem.